websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

 ![Configure the Grouped Product's Priority.](./creating-a-grouped-product/images/05.png)

-In the image above, the Product has been given priority 1.0 which means it will be listed first.
+In the image above, the Product has been given priority 1.0 which means it's listed first.
 Assign incremental values to the other Products.

 ![The Product Priority decides the order of the Products within a Grouped Product with lower values appearing first.](./creating-a-grouped-product/images/06.png)